Fish Breeding, Larval Fish and more…

 In 2001, I raised my first pygmy angelfish and subsequently founded Reef Culture Technologies.
 The company produced a number of rare, higher-valued pygmy angelfish species to fund my aquaculture research.
 Culture successes followed with triggerfish in 2010, anthias and butterflyfish in 2013, and wrasses in 2015.

 Most reef fishes are not aquacultured because of their long and complicated larval phase.
 I started the Hawaii Larval Fish Project to find more aquarium fish species with aquaculture potential.
 The project primarily uses eggs collected from the ocean, which allows me to work on the larval rearing of more species without having to spawn them at my hatchery.
 The project also documents the fascinating and rarely shown development of live marine fish larvae from egg to juvenile.
-Fifty-two species from 25 families have been reared through settlement for the project thus far, including many important aquarium species.
+Fifty-four species from 26 families have been reared through settlement for the project thus far, including many aquarium species.

 My latest research project focuses on larval fish metamorphosis—the fascinating and often drastic transformation that occurs when the larvae settle on the reef and become juveniles.
 This critical time is also a major aquaculture bottleneck and time of high mortality for many reef fish species.
 More details to come as this new project progresses ….